nipy/nitime/doc/examples/grasshopper.rst

  Auditory processing in grasshoppers
 =====================================

-This data contains the times of action potentials ('spikes'), recorded intra-cellularly from primary auditory receptors in the grasshopper *Locusta Migratoria*.
-This data is available on the `CRCNS data sharing web-site
+Two data files are used in this example.
+The first contains the times of action potentials ('spikes'), recorded intra-cellularly from primary auditory receptors in the grasshopper *Locusta Migratoria*.
+The other data file contains the stimulus that was played during the recording.
+Briefly, the stimulus played was a pure-tone in the cell's preferred frequency modulated by Gaussian white-noise, up to a cut-off frequency (200 Hz in this case, for details on the experimental procedures and the stimulus see [Rokem2006]_).
+This data is available on the `CRCNS data sharing web-site <http://crcns.org/>`_.
-<http://crcns.org/>`_.
-The stimulus played was a pure-tone in the cell's
-preferred frequency modulated by Gaussian white-noise, up to a cut-off frequency (200 Hz in this case, for details on the experimental procedures and the stimulus see [Rokem2006]_).

-In the following code-snippet, we demonstrate the calculation of the spike-triggered average (STA) stimulus.
-This is the average of the stimulus wave-form preceding the emission of a spike in the neuron and can be thought of as the stimulus 'preferred' by this neuron in the temporal domain.
+In the following code-snippet, we demonstrate the calculation of the spike-triggered average (STA).
+This is the average of the stimulus wave-form preceding the emission of a spike in the neuron and can be thought of as the stimulus 'preferred' by this neuron.

 .. plot:: examples/grasshopper1.py
    :include-source: